Last Updated on by Admin LB

 - Additional Requirement to be taken care of

-Consumer protection movement started many years ago is a part of the global movement that consumers are a weak party in buying goods and services as compared to the manufacturers and traders producing and selling them.
+The consumer protection movement started many years ago is a part of the global movement that consumers are a weak party in buying goods and services as compared to the manufacturers and traders producing and selling them.
 For a market where companies and traders compete to sell goods and services to the consumer’s interest should be served better but more often we see that the consumers are exploited by the adoption of some unfair and illegal trade practices.
 To fight for the interest of the consumer in India ‘The Consumer Protection Act, 1986’ was enacted.

 Any person may be a consumer of goods or services.
 When you purchase some goods, say a cycle, scooter, car, fan, shoes or gas stove you may be a consumer of goods.
 When you open a bank account, take an insurance policy, get your car repaired, you could be the consumer of services.
-The Consumer Protection Act provides redress to a consumer when the “good purchased are defective” or “the services provided are subject to some deficiency”.
+The Consumer Protection Act provides redress to a consumer when the “goods purchased are defective” or “the services provided are subject to some deficiency”.

 C.P.
-Act, 1986 is a special enactment, creates an additional remedy in favor of the consumers to raise consumer disputes before the for a constituted under the act.
+Act, 1986 is a special enactment, creates an additional remedy in favour of the consumers to raise consumer disputes before the for a constituted under the act.
 The remedy under the Act, 1986 is not in derogation of the other remedies available to the party.
-Therefore, the consumer cannot be denied such right on the ground of availability of an alternative remedy such as Arbitration Act.
+Therefore, the consumer cannot be denied such right on the ground of the availability of an alternative remedy such as the Arbitration Act.
 The CPA seeks to protect the interests of individual consumers by prescribing specific remedies to make good the loss or damage caused to consumers because of unfair trade practices.

 The Consumer Protection Act envisages the establishment of the following